 If a birth could possibly put the health of the mother or child at risk, it may be necessary to have a Cesarean delivery.
 Around 32 percent of all live births in the United States are delivered by Cesarean section, while a further .5 percent are delivered by forceps, and 2.5 percent by vacuum extraction.
-Most births in the U.S. occur in hospitals where such procedures are commonplace, but expensive; however, 2.4 percent of all live births in Montana in 2018 were home births.
+Most births in the U.S. occur in hospitals where such procedures are commonplace, but expensive; however, 2.8 percent of all live births in Idaho in 2019 were home births.

 This text provides general information.
 Statista assumes no